JoTroup/woocommerce-meta-shipping-details/README.md

 ## Usage

 1. After activation, the plugin works automatically.
-2. {Usage instructions specific to the plugin}.
+2. When an admin saves an order in the WooCommerce admin panel, the plugin validates and processes shipping metadata.

 ## Support